 Pedersen also discussed the eventual replacement of the Route 50 Bridge into Ocean City.
 The estimated cost of the replacement would be $500 million.

 The $500 million budget did raise some eyebrows among the commissioners.
-When asked if there was any chance the price would rise in the years between now and whenever the new bridge is needed, Pedersen admitted it probably would.'We anticipate the cost will go up,' he said.
+When asked if there was any chance the price would rise in the years between now and whenever the new bridge is needed, Pedersen admitted it probably would.

 At the end of the consultation meeting, MDT and SHA representatives were available for questioning.
 Commissioner Virgil Shockley took the opportunity to express his gratitude and to ask a question regarding vehicle legality in the state.